STEPS to ENROLL | APPLY NOW | REGISTER | MyMERCER | DONATE | SEARCH

 For federal financial aid eligibility, students must:

-State Aid
+NJ State Financial Aid

 DACA Students

 Financial aid is awarded only to students who are enrolled in an approved degree or certificate program and who are making satisfactory academic progress.
+SAP is defined as progressing in a positive manner toward fulfilling requirements for the degree or certificate in a given program of study.

 Federal regulations require every college to establish, publish and apply reasonable standards for measuring academic progress.
 The standards must include both a qualitative measure (the cumulative grade point average) and a quantitative measure (the completion rate).
 In addition, the maximum time to complete a program cannot exceed 150% of its published length.
-The chart below outlines the minimum standards of satisfactory academic progress to receive financial aid at Mercer County Community College.
+The information below outlines the minimum standards of satisfactory academic progress to receive financial aid at Mercer County Community College.

 Minimum Standards of Progress to Qualify for Financial Aid